Ruff: Python Linter and Formatter

 Linting Rules

-ruff supports over 1,000 lint rules drawn from dozens of existing tools:
+Ruff supports over 950 lint rules drawn from dozens of existing tools, with 413 enabled by default:

 - Style checking (PEP 8, via pycodestyle rules)